Call Us

 Skirting and Compliance

 If you're selling your mobile home, refinancing, or applying for FHA, VA, or USDA financing, the skirting around your home has to meet specific requirements.
 HUD guidelines require that the crawlspace be fully enclosed with no holes larger than the size of a dime.
-The skirting material must be durable and properly attached, and lightweight materials like vinyl must be backed by concrete, masonry, treated wood, or a product with equivalent strength and durability.
+The skirting material must be durable and properly attached, and lightweight materials like vinyl must be backed by concrete, masonry, treated wood, or a product with equivalent strength.

 When Skirting Needs Replacing